ministryofjustice/et-full-system/README.md

 ## Testing

 There are lots of things with regard to automated testing to consider - please read [this document](docs/automated_testing.md) for more details

+## Development

+If you want to develop parts of the system and use this framework for convenience - please read [this document](docs/development.md)

 # Using The Framework